 Whether or not you trust the repair service working on your car, it’s never a good idea to relinquish your right to a written car repair estimate.

 A better option would be to at least ask the repair shop to contact you ahead of time if the repairs will exceed a certain dollar amount.
-This will avoid you being forced to pay an unexpectedly high repair bill, and it will remove the open-ended nature of the contract between you and the repair service.
+This will avoid you to pay an unexpectedly high repair bill, and it will remove the open-ended nature of the contract between you and the repair service.

 If you didn’t have this kind of understanding in place, and you have no written estimate, it’s entirely possible that a repair service might spring an exorbitant repair bill on you, and you would have no recourse other than to pay it, or you wouldn’t get your automobile back.